 WHAT YOU SHOULD KNOW:

-A latex allergy is your body's reaction to the protein in natural rubber latex.
+A latex allergy is an immune system reaction to the protein in rubber latex.
 Latex gloves and other latex products contain this protein.
-You may have a reaction if you touch or breathe the protein.
-The reaction may be mild to severe and can become life-threatening.
+You may have a reaction if you touch or breathe in the protein.
+A latex allergy may begin as a mild skin reaction and become worse each time you are exposed.
+Repeated exposure to latex may lead to a severe allergy to latex and can be life-threatening.

-- Antihistamines: This medicine treats the symptoms of a mild latex allergy, such as a rash or hives.
-This medicine may also decrease symptoms such as a runny nose and watery eyes.
+- Antihistamines treat the symptoms of a mild latex allergy, such as a rash or hives.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.